cdig/take-and-make/README.md

 ## Motivation

-Somewhere in the dense thicket between module systems, dependency trees, injectors, resolvers, service discovery, and grossly abusing events because you don't have any of the former, you'll find this duo of tools.
+Somewhere in the dense thicket between module systems, dependency trees, injectors, resolvers, service discovery, and grossly abusing events because you don't have any of the former, you'll find **Take & Make**.
 They're wonderful, with only the slightest whiff of glue.

 ## Make